frankchen07/writing/posts/map of content (product).md

 #### building community

-I've been reading some books about community, and I'm increasingly of the opinion that [[building community is a legitimately valuable skill]].
+I've been reading some books about community, and I'm increasingly of the opinion that [[building community is another form of understanding users]].

 ---